goschtl/zope/bbkit/trunk/README.txt

 - Core (ZTK & ZopeApp packages defined in zopetoolkit)
-- Community (z3c.* and other community maintained packages) Community packages are only suported by community and it is not officially supported.
+- Community (z3c.* and other community maintained packages) Community packages are suported by community.

 Runnig compatibility test suite
 -------------------------------